Town Center at Lake Forest Park

 Town Center at Lake Forest Park (formerly Lake Forest Park Towne Centre) is a shopping center that also serves as the community hub for the city of Lake Forest Park, Washington.
 It is located on the eastern side of Lake Forest Park, on the western shore of Lake Washington in a suburb of Seattle on Bothell Way NE beside City Hall.
 The southeast side of the center abuts the Burke-Gilman Trail.

-Town Center at Lake Forest Park is anchored by Third Place Books, Albertson's grocery store, Rite Aid, Ross Dress for Less, and Planet Fitness and features almost 250000 sqft of gross leasable area on its 18 acres.
-Third Place Books, a general interest bookseller, is one of the tenants of the center and serves as a community center for Lake Forest Park hosting free public events and other community activities.
-The bookstore provides access to print on demand books via the Espresso Book Machine.
+Town Center at Lake Forest Park is anchored by Third Place Books, Safeway, Ross Dress for Less, and Planet Fitness and features almost 250000 sqft of gross leasable area on 18 acres.
+Third Place Books, a general interest bookseller offering more than 200,000 new, used, and bargain books, occupies a large portion of the mall and is adjacent to a food court.
+Third Place Commons, a community-supported non-profit, manages a large and flexible space next to the bookstore and hosts community groups and hundreds of free events each year.
+On the stage, the Commons welcomes author events, music and dance recitals, town halls, and sponsors free live music every Friday and Saturday night.

-Each Sunday, starting in May and ending in October, the Third Place Commons Farmers Market is held in the LFPTC parking lot.
+Each Sunday from 10am - 2pm, starting in May and ending in October, the Third Place Commons Farmers Market is held in the lower parking lot of Town Center near City Hall.